 In order to avoid the latter, the following approaches should be considered to identify the right population for the research.

-– Use case specific – in the case of a very specific implementation of a media technology; i.e., video conferencing or Internet video streaming, etc.
+Use case specific.
+In the case of a very specific implementation of a media technology; i.e., video conferencing or Internet video streaming, etc.

-– Population segment specific – in the case of a very specific set of participants identified who can be media agnostic; i.e., mobile warriors (people that travel over 50% of the time), millennials (a very specific age group), etc.
+Population segment specific.
+In the case of a very specific set of participants identified who can be media agnostic; i.e., mobile warriors (people that travel over 50% of the time), millennials (a very specific age group), etc.

-– Geographical location – where whether the pool is limited only to a specific location or multiple cultural or geographical locations is to be decided.
+Geographical location.
+Where whether the pool is limited only to a specific location or multiple cultural or geographical locations is to be decided.
 This determines where the results are applicable and whether generalization is possible.

-9.3 Sampling subjects
+10.3 Sampling subjects